AhmedSaIah/TheSparks/README.md

-# 1. Linear Regression on Study Hours and Scores
+# 1. Linear Regression Model on Study Hours and Scores

 This project includes a Python script for performing linear regression on a dataset of study hours and exam scores.